worshey/worshey/README.md

 <div align="center">

      ‎  💻 Systems Analysis and Development at IFG
-       🎮 The best CS and Fortnite player
+       🎮 the best CS player from jatas
-       💜 I watch some Japanese cartoons
+       💜 I like some japanese cartoons